|Middle Tennessee District Fair sponsored by Lawrenceburg Rotary|

 - No Spray foam allowed

-- Bumpers can be welded strait to frame.
-Bumper shock must be oem to make and model.
+- Bumpers can be welded straight to frame.
 No welding more than 6” from back of bumper.

 - Factory bumper bracket can be used but no welding on frame more than 6” from back of bumper.